kensanata/just-halberds/Halberts.md

 If one of your attributes drops to 0, you are slightly injured and pass out.
 After 10 minutes you wake up again.

-> Example: Brunhilde has power 10, dexterity 6, endurance 9.
+> Example: Brunhilde has strength 10, dexterity 6, endurance 9.
 She gets hit
 > for the first time and has to subtract 4+5=9 damage.
 Berta
 > rolls a 1, so Brunhilde must subtract 9 from Strength (10-9=1).
 > She won't pass out!
 The second time she has to subtract 2+6=8 hits
 > and chooses to subtract 2 from Dexterity (6-2=4) and 6 from
 > Endurance (9-6=3).
-Now it's getting close...
+Now it's getting close…

 After the fight, all attributes recover half of the missing amount (round down).
 If you are being treated by First Aid or a healer, you will be fit again in 30 minutes, otherwise the recovery will take 3 days.

 > Example: After being treated with First Aid, she recovers.
 > Brunhilde's attributes: Strength 1+4 1/2=5, Dexterity 4+1=5, Endurance